Diet plays an important role in

 with other types of bacteria, including the beneficial

-gastrointestinal bacterial.
+gastrointestinal bacteria.
 The Candida microorganisms

 contribute to proper digestion and to the absorption of